 Fieldwork Guide for Researchers in Authoritarian and Challenging Environments

-Fieldwork will always be an unparalleled method of gathering data for political research, particularly for qualitative and inductive studies.
-However, the very nature of authoritarian and conflict-affected areas makes the gathering of political information a complicated, sensitive, and often risky endeavour.
+Fieldwork will always be an unparalleled method of gathering data for political scientists, particularly for qualitative and inductive studies.
+However, the very nature of authoritarian and conflict-affected areas makes the data collection process a complicated, sensitive, and often risky endeavour.
 This is most clearly evidenced by the number of cases where academics have been arrested or imprisoned in recent years.
-Academic institutions have not always known how to respond to these challenges, and as a result researchers (particularly PhD students conducting fieldwork for the first time) have not known where to look for advice.

 The purpose of this guide is to assist researchers (both new and established), supervisors, and universities in understanding and preparing for the challenges associated with fieldwork.
 It includes sections on security, pre- and post-fieldwork logistics, advice for supervisors, and information for institutions.
+Note that we do not recommend that researchers carry a hard copy of this guide during their fieldwork, as some of the advice given may relate to security advice that could draw suspicion from local authorities.

 For more information on the guide, please reach out to the Authoritarian and Challenging Environments Research Group.